Writing – Fiction

 Synopsis: Tales Told in Yoho

-Against the backdrop of catastrophic natural disasters and a deadly global pandemic, a young girl, her three friends, and four others are trapped in a remote valley of the Canadian Rockies by a massive landslide triggered by record-breaking rainfall.
+Against the backdrop of catastrophic natural disasters and a deadly global pandemic, a young girl, her three friends, and four others are trapped in a remote valley of the Canadian Rockies by a massive landslide triggered by record-breaking rainfall, which is unrelenting.
 For Kate, the protagonist of the frame story, the Yoho Valley is a place filled with both happy memories and the ghost of her father.
 This is her first visit to Yoho since his death three years ago, for which she blames her mother.
 Unable to hike, unable to communicate with the outside world except through the park warden, the eight trapped campers decide to amuse themselves by each telling a story that must take place in the Rocky Mountains and contain at least one element of magic.
-Through storytelling they all gain an understanding of the root causes of these disasters—whether Gaia’s revenge or human failure to steward the earth’s riches—an understanding they are then bound to pass on.
-On a personal level, Kate comes to recognize the cost of miscommunication and misplaced blame, and to accept the loss she shares with her mother so that both can move on.
+Through storytelling they all come to understand how human failure to steward the earth’s riches is chief among the root causes of these disasters—an understanding they are then bound to pass on.
+On a personal level, Kate realizes the cost of miscommunication and misplaced blame, and ultimately accepts the loss she shares with her mother.

 Prologue.
-Gaia arrives in the Yoho Valley on high alert from her father Chaos—humans are failing as stewards of Earth’s riches.
+Mother Earth arrives in the Yoho Valley on high alert from her creator, Chaos—humans are failing as stewards of Earth’s riches.
 How will she help them understand what’s at risk?

-“Where the Sun Sleeps” is a fantasy night hike to Cathedral Mountain where four children learn about death; “The Spirit of Yoho” lays out Gaia’s full plan and brings together Prologue, tales, and frame story.
+“Where the Sun Sleeps” is a fantasy night hike to Cathedral Mountain where four children learn from Mother Earth about death and the eternal cycles of nature;

 Excerpt from “The Secret of Trolltinder Mountain”